Jman-Github/Universal-ReVanced-Manager/README.md

 The unique features Universal ReVanced Manager provides that the official ReVanced Manager doesn't are:

-- 💉 **Third Party Patch Support**: Import any third party patch of your choice (such as inotia00's or anddea's which the official ReVanced Manager doesn't support)
+- 💉 **Third Party Patch Support**: Import any third party patch bundle of your choice (such as inotia00's or anddea's which the official ReVanced Manager doesn't support)
-- 🛠️ **Additional Customization**: Apply a display name of your choice to your imported patch bundles
+- 🛠️ **Additional Customization**: Apply a display name of your choice to any of your imported patch bundles
-- 🙂**Quality Of Life**: Deselect all patches in selection menu
+- 🙂**Quality Of Life**: A button to deselect all patches in selection menu

 ## 🔽 Download